5l1v3r1/tcpdump-2/README.md

     tcpdump icmp

 ### Find Traffic by IP
-One of the most common queries, using host, you can see traffic that’s going to or from 1.1.1.1.

     tcpdump host 1.1.1.1

 ### Filtering by Source and/or Destination
-* If you only want to see traffic in one direction or the other, you can use src and dst.

     tcpdump src 1.1.1.1
     tcpdump dst 1.0.0.1

 ### Finding Packets by Network
-* To find packets going to or from a particular network or subnet, use the net option.

     tcpdump net 1.2.3.0/24

 ### Get Packet Contents with Hex Output
-* Hex output is useful when you want to see the content of the packets in question, and it’s often best used when you’re isolating a few candidates for closer scrutiny.

     tcpdump -c 1 -X icmp

 ### Show Traffic Related to a Specific Port
-* You can find specific port traffic by using the port option followed by the port number.

     tcpdump port 3389
     tcpdump src port 1025

 ### Show Traffic of One Protocol
-* If you’re looking for one particular kind of traffic, you can use tcp, udp, icmp, and many others as well.

     tcpdump icmp